Susan Vitka, Chair

 Greg McGruder is Vice President of Public Programs at the National Geographic Society where he produces and directs public events at National Geographic headquarters in Washington D.C. that give audiences a variety of in-person experiences with some of the world’s leading scientists, explorers and researchers.
 Greg has chaired the DCEFF Advisory Council since 2015 and recently became a member of the board.,

 Josie Merck has been active as a painter and environmentalist all her life.
 She has produced a number of short films with David Conover of Compasslight, for unusual venues such as the ferry boats of Block Island, RI.
 She has also helped produce A Sense of Wonder the story of Rachel Carson with Kaiulani Lee; King Corn, The City Dark, and others with Ian Cheney.
 Merck is also a board member of NRDC (Natural Resources Defense Council).
-She is married to James Stevenson, writer and artist.

 Liz Norton, mother of Lucy (15) and Max (12), is a native Washingtonian who has worked both inside and outside the government as well as a television producer on a range of public policy issues.
 Currently she is the Executive Director of Stone Soup Films, which produces and donates short promotional documentaries for worthy local nonprofits.